Stay-at-home dad: For the father

 A survey conducted by Minnesota's Department for Families and Children's Services shows that men consider childcare to be far more important than a paycheck.
 Of 600 dads surveyed, a majority said their most important role was to "show love and affection" to kids.
 "Safety and protection" came next, followed by "moral guidance", "taking time to play", and "teaching and encouraging".
 "Financial care" finished last.
 Many men are now becoming more involved in their children's lives, and, because of that, many men now have a better understanding of what life is like for their child growing up in modern society.
-Because fathers are immersed in their children's lives, many of the stereotypically "manly" attitudes and activities historically prescribed for children may be circumscribed due to a more gender-neutral parenting approach that focuses on promoting independence and emotional well-being.
-This allows children, especially male children, to grow up with a greater capacity for empathy and less rigidity in attitudes pertaining to gender roles than would perhaps be the case in more traditionally-structured households.

 Prevalence

 Australia

-Stay-at-home dads make up a very small portion of the Australian population, although this appears to be rapidly changing.
+Stay-at-home dads have been gradually increasing in Australia since the 1980s, with 80,000 recorded in 2016.
 In 2003, 91 percent of fathers with children aged under 15 years were employed, with 85 percent employed full-time.
 Because of this, there are few role models or resources that can help Australian fathers with the stay-at-home dad role.
 The Australian Bureau of Statistics show that approximately 7 percent of two-parent families with children under the age of 14 have a father who is unemployed and a mother who works full-time.
 Stay-at-home dads in Australia have almost doubled over the past decade—from 57,900 to 106,000—and is expected to increase in the future.
 Recent sociological studies have shown that men are dedicating more time and support to their children in comparison to the 19th century.
 Until recently, the idea of a stay-at-home dad was far from mainstream; however, the rising demand for female work has influenced this statistic to rise.